-- 1. the number of common shares of the Corporation reserved for issuance under the Stock Option Plan of the Corporation be increased by an additional 539,750 common shares, so that the maximum number of common shares issuable thereunder shall be 1,608,500 common shares; - 2. any officer of the Corporation be and is hereby authorized to execute and deliver for and on behalf of the Corporation all such documents and to do such other acts as such officer may determine necessary or advisable to give effect to the foregoing, such determination to be conclusively evidenced by execution and delivery of any such documents or instruments and the taking of any such actions.
+- the number of common shares of the Corporation reserved for issuance under the Stock Option Plan of the Corporation be increased to 2,715,471 to reflect an amount equal to 20% of the outstanding common shares issued as at the date of Shareholder approval.
+In the event that 20% of the outstanding common shares issued is greater than 2,715,471 at the time of Shareholder approval, the greater amount shall be consider as approved; - any officer of the Corporation be and is hereby authorized to execute and deliver for and on behalf of the Corporation all such documents and to do such other acts as such officer may determine necessary or advisable to give effect to the foregoing, such determination to be conclusively evidenced by execution and delivery of any such documents or instruments and the taking of any such actions.

 The resolution to approve the proposed amendment must be passed, with or without amendment, by not less than a simple majority of the votes cast by shareholders who vote in respect thereof.

 The Board of Directors believes that the resolution is in the best interests of shareholders and therefore unanimously recommends that shareholders vote FOR the resolution.